-This page describes how versions of registries and documents attain the status of being a standard of the HIS community.
+Registries and documents attain the status of being a standard of the HIS community through the process outlined below.

 HIS Standards are managed by the HIS Registrar: Chris Maynard, OCI.